 If you want to grow your business with digital marketing, SEO should be something that is top of mind.

 When you search for something on Google, how often do you search past the first page?
 Probably not very often.
 And you’re not alone – according to Search Engine People, the first position generates around 33% of the clicks with the next getting 15% and the 3rd getting just 9% and the drop-off gets steeper and steeper after that (here’s a chart for the data junkies out there).

 SEMrush helps you develop a winning SEO marketing strategy by helping you with keyword research, SEO audits of your website, identifies backlink opportunities and tracks the keyword strategies used by your competition.
 Check out our list of free SEO tools you can start using right now.

 When it comes to SEO, one of the things search engines look at is how many other websites are referencing your content and how authoritative those websites are.
 Since these websites have influence over your ranking, let’s call them “influencers”.

-PitchBox makes it easy for you to find influential bloggers or publishers in your niche with their search and filter function and makes it easy for you to reach out to them via personalized automated email sequences.
+PitchBox makes it easy for you to find influential bloggers or publishers in your niche with their search and filter functions and makes it easy for you to reach out to them via personalized automated email sequences.
 If the influencers like your content and are willing to showcase it on their sites, your SEO ranking will go up.

 4. Answer the Public

-If you want to rank high on search engines, it’s important to create high quality content around what people are searching.
+If you want to rank high on search engines, it’s important to create high-quality content around what people are searching.
 But how do you know what people are looking for and how do you come up with topics week after week?

 Answer the Public works by generating a tree of potential blog topics based on the keyword you’re targeting and real search queries and trending topics related to your keyword.